JCSDA/spack-stack/doc/source/KnownIssues.rst

 2. ``configure: error: cannot guess build type; you must specify one`` when building ``freetype`` or other packages that use configure scripts

    This can happen if a spack install is started in a ``screen`` session, because Discover puts the temporary data in directories like ``/gpfsm/dnb33/tdirs/login/discover13.29716.dheinzel``, which get wiped out after some time.
 Without ``screen``, this problem doesn't occur.

+3. Insufficient diskspace when building ``py-pytorch``

+   This is because ``py-pytorch`` uses directory ``~/.ccache`` during the build, and the user's home directories have small quotas set.
+This problem can be avoided by creating a symbolic link from the home directory to a different place with sufficient quota: ``rm -fr ~/.ccache && ln -sf /path/to/dot_ccache_pytorch/ ~/.ccache``.
+It's probably a good idea to revert this hack after a successful installation.

 ==============================
 NOAA Parallel Works